AnFreTh/NAMpy/README.rst

 **************************
 Pseudo Significance
 **************************
-For the additive models, xDL computes a pseudo-feature significance where possible, by simply comparing the predictive distribution with the predictive distribution when omitting each feature on a permutation test basis.
+For the additive models, nampy computes a pseudo-feature significance where possible, by simply comparing the predictive distribution with the predictive distribution when omitting each feature on a permutation test basis.

 .. code-block:: python